boisgera/pandoc/README.md

 Use the pandoc command-line tool to convert documents in/to markdown, html, latex, etc.

-**Warning:** this library is still in its alpha phase and not yet documented.
+This library is still in its alpha stage;
-At this stage, to get you a feel of the API, have a look at the [test suite][].
+to get you a feel of the API, have a look at the [test suite][].

 [test suite]: https://github.com/boisgera/pandoc/blob/master/pandoc/tests.md